My life reflects a growing sense of respect and compassion for myself and others. I share this process with others who are struggling.

 What does it mean to have compassion for yourself?
 Essentially, this is what you’ve been doing throughout these steps, instead of harshly judging yourself.

-Throughout this process, you have learned to be aware, to respect, and to understand different parts of yourself that may conflict.
-You started Step One with a sense of noticing the difference between who you think you are (or who you want to be) and what you do.
+Throughout this process, you have learned to be aware of, respect, and understand different parts of yourself that may conflict.
 You have been finding ways to get unstuck based on a better understanding of the forces in conflict.

 As you stay with this process, you realize that it is not just you; it is human nature.
 So that adventure, that journey you had in understanding yourself better, is not just about understanding the specifics of the situation.
 It is also about understanding the way it affects all of us human beings.
 You now see your experiences as part of the human condition.
 Your struggle is simply the form that it takes for you.
 Every human being experiences some form of suffering or another.